-- Widow, Widower, Surviving Divorced Spouse, or Mother (Father) - -Age 60 - Ages 50-59 if disabled 5 month waiting period in most cases - Any age if caring for minor or disabled child
+- Widow, Widower, Surviving Divorced Spouse, or Mother (Father) - Age 60 - Ages 50-59 if disabled 5 month waiting period in most cases - Any age if caring for employee's minor or disabled child

-•WIDOW(ER): Widow(er)s must be unmarried, unless they remarried after age 60, or after age 50 and they were disabled before remarriage.
-Generally, must have been married to employee 9 months prior to death.

-Age reductions applied to tier I and tier II portions of widow(er)s' annuities awarded before full retirement age.
-See chart on page 59.

-A widow(er) can receive an annuity if caring for a child who is under age 18 or disabled.

-- DISABLED WIDOW(ER): For disability, must be totally and permanently disabled and unable to work in any regular employment.
-Disability must have begun within 7 years after the employee's death or within 7 years after termination of annuity based on caring for employee's child.
+- WIDOW(ER): must be unmarried, unless they remarried after age 60, or after age 50 and they were disabled before remarriage.
+Generally, must have been married to employee for 9 months prior to employee's death. - Widow(er) can receive an annuity if caring for employee's child who is under age 18 or disabled. - Age reductions applied to tier I and tier II portions of widow(er)s' annuities awarded before full retirement age.
+See chart on page 59. - DISABLED WIDOW(ER): must be totally disabled and unable to work in any regular employment.
+Disability must have begun within 7 years after death of employee or within 7 years after termination of annuity based on caring for employee's child.
 Generally, a 9-month marriage requirement applies. - REMARRIED WIDOW(ER), SURVIVING DIVORCED SPOUSE, AND SURVIVING DIVORCED MOTHER (FATHER): Receive tier I only.
-However, payment of a partition amount to a former spouse as part of a property distribution can be made after employee's death.

-A surviving divorced spouse must be unmarried unless the remarriage was after age 60 or age 50, if disabled.
-The surviving divorced spouse must have been married to the employee for a period of at least 10 years immediately before the date the divorce became final.

-A surviving divorced mother (father) can receive an annuity if caring for a child who is under age 16 or disabled.

-A surviving divorced mother (father) generally must be unmarried at the time of entitlement.
-The 10-year marriage requirement does not apply in this case.
+However, payment of a partition amount to a former spouse as part of a property distribution can be made after employee's death. - Surviving divorced spouse must be unmarried unless the remarriage was after age 60 or age 50, if disabled.
+The surviving divorced spouse must have been married to the employee for a period of at least 10 years immediately before the date the divorce became final. - Surviving divorced mother (father) can receive an annuity if caring for employee's child who is under age 16 or disabled. - Surviving divorced mother (father) generally must be unmarried at the time of entitlement.
+(The 10-year marriage requirement does not apply in this case.)

+Refer to Informational Conference Handbook Pages 43-53, 77-81